frederic-perez/AmE-dictionary/data/dictionary.md

 __leer<sup>1</sup>__ _v_ (leering) :four::pencil2: _v_ Look or gaze in a lascivious or unpleasant way. _Bystanders were leering at the nude painting._ _Syn_ ogle, look lasciviously
 __leer<sup>2</sup>__ _n_ A facial expression of contempt or scorn; the upper lip curls. _Syn_ sneer
 __leery__ _adj informal_ :six: Cautious or wary due to realistic suspicions. _A city leery of gang violence._ _Institutions are leery of the paperwork._
-__leeway__ _n_ :eight: Leeway is a term used to describe the amount of freedom available.
+__leeway__ _n_ :nine: Leeway is a term used to describe the amount of freedom available.
 If you know you have a paper due on Monday, you might ask your teachers if there is any leeway—could you, say, bring it first thing Tuesday morning?
 A permissible difference; allowing some freedom to move within limits. _Allowing leeway for students who have low scores._
 __left and right__ _idiom_
 __lefty buckets__
 __leg up__ _idiom_ :two: __1__ Literally, a boost from another person that enables one to reach something that one could not reach on one.s own. _Give me a leg up so I can reach the dishes on the top shelf._ __2__ An advantage in a situation or over another person. _Getting certifications will definitely give you a leg up in the IT industry._ _Area’s 2 reigning congressmen have leg up on funding._ _That might give me a leg up._